emqx/emqx-docs/en_US/data-integration/rule-sql-syntax.md

 SELECT <fields_expressions> FROM <topic> [WHERE <conditions>]
 ```

-To use the `SELECT` statement, you need to specify which fields to include in the output message using the `SELECT` clause.
-You can select fields from the message's payload and metadata, and give them custom names using the `as` keyword.
-You can also transform data using expressions, and filter messages based on conditions using the `WHERE` clause.
-Below are some typical use cases regarding how to use the `SELECT` statement.
+You can use the `SELECT` clause to specify which fields (from both message payload and metadata) to include in the output, and use the  `WHERE` clause to filter messages based on specific conditions

+### The `SELECT` Clause

+By using the `SELECT` clause, you can specify the data source for your query.
+You can choose to select data from specific topics or events that match a certain condition.

-### Filter by Topics
+#### Select by Topics

 You can use the `SELECT` clause to filter the fields to include in the output message.